 March Gardening Tips

 Irrigation – With rainfall picking up the pace once again, this is a great month to ensure your irrigation and sprinkler systems are up and running correctly.
 Be sure to regularly adjust irrigation based on rainfall.

 Pruning – If you currently have flowering trees and shrubs, be sure to prune following the fading of the last flowers and before the new buds set.
-The last part of dormant season is a great time to prune.
+The last part of the dormant season is a great time to prune.
 If you have roses, please visit our Roses Grow Guide.

-Pest & Disease Control – With the onset of spring comes a host of insects and diseases that have been hibernating all winter long.
+Pest & Disease Control – With the onset of spring comes to a host of insects and diseases that have been hibernating all winter long.
 Be sure to monitor your landscape to ensure that your newly blooming plants aren’t being hindered by insects or diseases.